jen20/jen20.github.io/_posts/2015-02-01-moving-to-go-what-i-wish-id-known.markdown

 Acadamy](http://blog.gopheracademy.com) are well worth reading.
 I'm not aware of any good print books right now, though I'm sure they exist.

+**Update (2-Feb-2015)**: Also on the reading list after Go By Example is [Effective Go](https://golang.org/doc/effective_go.html), which goes a long way towards documenting how to write idiomatic Go.

 ### Test scripts using Go Run

 `go run` is awesome - you could almost use it as a scripting language and